M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/README.md

 4. All fare calculations use miles as the base unit of distance

 Please ensure your frontend application is updated to reflect these changes.

+# Xequtive Backend

+Backend services for Xequtive, a luxury transport provider.

+## Features

+- User authentication and account management
+- Fare calculation based on routes, vehicle types, and special conditions
+- Booking management
+- Service area restrictions

+## Service Area Restrictions

+Xequtive services are restricted to specific areas within the United Kingdom:

+- All locations must be within UK boundaries
+- Some remote areas are excluded (e.g., Northern Scottish Highlands, Outer Hebrides)
+- Only specific islands are serviced (Isle of Wight, Anglesey)
+- Maximum journey distance is 300 miles

+The API will validate that all pickup and dropoff locations are within the service area and return appropriate error messages for locations outside our service boundaries.

+## Getting Started

+1. Clone the repository
+2. Install dependencies with `npm install`
+3. Set up environment variables in `.env` file (see `.env.example`)
+4. Run the development server with `npm run dev`

+## API Documentation

+For detailed API documentation, refer to the [API Documentation](API_DOCUMENTATION.md) file.

+## Contributing

+Please follow our coding standards and submit a pull request for any changes.

+## License

+This project is proprietary and confidential.